-Which takes me to The Bad.
+This takes me to The Bad.

-While change is inevitable in any project, it’s those uncontrolled changes that cause delays in project completion and in turn lead to scope creep.
+While change is inevitable in any project, it’s those uncontrolled changes that cause delays in project completion and, in turn, lead to scope creep.

-For example, changes that have been requested by the customer, and haven't been documented as a part of the project’s updated scope can quickly get out of a product manager's control.
+For example, changes that have been requested by the customer and haven't been documented as a part of the project’s updated scope can quickly get out of a product manager's control.

 Spoiler alert, scope creep ended up costing BBC £100M.

-The business users decided not to stick to the agreed agile method which caused the Chief Technology Officer responsible for the project and his team to deliver big chunks of functionality instead of small, incremental ones.
+The business users decided not to stick to the agreed agile method, which caused the Chief Technology Officer responsible for the project and his team to deliver big chunks of functionality instead of small, incremental ones.